KrisuAI/element-insight-vscode/ATTRIBUTION.md

 - **Repository**: https://github.com/microsoft/vscode
 - **Usage**: VS Code extension development and API integration
 - **Attribution**: This extension uses the official VS Code extension API types for proper integration.

+## Built-in Node.js Modules

+The following Node.js built-in modules are used in this extension:

+- **crypto** - Cryptographic functionality for binary integrity verification
+- **child_process** - Process spawning and management for binary execution
+- **path** - File path utilities for cross-platform compatibility
+- **fs** - File system operations for binary management
+- **os** - Operating system utilities for platform detection
+- **http** - HTTP client for API communication
+- **url** - URL parsing and formatting for web requests
+- **util** - Utility functions for promise handling

+These modules are part of Node.js and are licensed under the MIT License (see Node.js attribution above).

 ## Additional Acknowledgments